Code-Institute-Submissions/return-my-coffee/README.md

 Roboto has a fallback font of Sans Serif incase it fails to import.

 All of the fonts have a similar style, but their subtle differences help add visual variety to the project to make it more interesting.
-I chose this style of font to stress the project's purpose.
+I chose this style to stress the project's purpose.
 The fonts can easily be associated with arcade games, older RPG games and/or text-based games.
 Examples of this are displayed below:

 | Example 1 | Example 2 | Example 3 |
 | --------- | --------- | --------- |